gvwilson/sensibleadventures/princess-bear/bear.md

 she closed her eyes to mind-speak with the injured cloud.

 Thokmay caught Noxy's eye and raised his eyebrows.
-Noxy shook her head slightly.
-She still hadn't told anyone that she could mind-talk to clouds without touching them.
+Noxy shook her head slightly---she still hadn't told anyone her secret.
 The prince nodded almost imperceptibly.

 Rind gave Cloak one last reassuring pat.
 "He could have been torn to shreds," she said flatly, rounding on Noxy.
 "And *you* could have been killed.
 I'd never have heard the end of *that*."

-"Yes, honored," Noxy said, eyes downcast.
+"Yes, *sra*," Noxy said, eyes downcast.

-Rind turned to Prince Thokmay.
-"I apologize, um, officer, if my companion here has caused you any trouble."
+Rind glanced at Prince Thokmay and did a double take.
+"Oh hells," she said blankly.
+"What are you doing here?"

-"Oh, it's no trouble," the prince said mildly, his voice cracking.
-"But now that you're here, I was hoping Noxy and I would have a chance to catch up."
-He held the cloudherd's gaze for the half-dozen heartbeats it took her to realize who he was.
-As Rind opened her mouth to speak, the prince continued, "We were on our way to escort the new envoy from Chaghan into Apple Bridge when we spotted the tornado.
-I expect he'll have gone on ahead, but we should get moving too in case the tornado comes back."
+"That does seem to be the question of the day," the prince said mildly, his voice cracking.
+As Rind opened her mouth to reply, he continued, "We were on our way to escort the new envoy from Chaghan into Apple Bridge when we spotted the tornado.
+I expect he'll have gone on ahead---we should get moving too in case the tornado comes back."

 Rind's eyes narrowed.
 "Comes back?"
-She hesitated before grudgingly adding, "Honored?"
+She hesitated before grudgingly adding, "Your Highness."

-The prince nodded grimly.
+The prince nodded.
 "It's not just some monster out of the Blight.
-It's been hitting homes and farms for three weeks now.
-The first was a farmer who let us borrow his truffle pigs to track some smugglers.
-There have been half a dozen other attacks since, all on people who've been helping us."
+It's been hitting homes and farms for three weeks now, all people who've been helping us track down contrabanders."

-"Someone summoned a tornado?"
-Rind said skeptically.
-"How could back-country folk ever work magic like that?"
+"You think someone summoned a tornado?"
+Rind said incredulously.

-"They couldn't," the prince said.
-"That tornado probably spent the last thousand years in a bottle at the bottom of Fast Lake.
-We think some smuggler found it floating down the river and realized what he had.
+The prince shook his head.
+"No.  That tornado probably spent the last thousand years in a bottle at the bottom of Fast Lake.
+Some contrabander must have dredged it up or found it floating in the river.
 It's just our bad luck that---"

 "Your Highness!"
 The soldiers who had gone down the road had come trotting